YashKapoor1102/Monopoly/README.md

 that does not go bankrupt (money does not equal $0) wins.

 ## Credits
-- Yash Kapoor
+- Yash Kapoor: Developer, Unit Tests, and README
-- Robert Simionescu
+- Robert Simionescu: Developer and Refactoring Code
-- Himanshu Singh
+- Himanshu Singh: Unit Tests and Refactoring Code